 Before Arriving for Your Exam

-You can print and fill out the Lung VQ Scan Questionnaire before arriving to speed the registration process.
+You can print and fill out the Lung VQ Scan Questionnaire on our Pre-Registration Questionnaire page before arriving to speed the registration process.

 There is no preparation for this exam.